 The Bixby Library in partnership with the Rokeby Museum offers a reduced admission pass for $ 4.00 per person for a party of 4 and is available through August, 2014.
-Rokeby Museum also offers free admission to the public on Tuesday afternoons from 1 pm to 5 pm.
+Rokeby Museum also offers free admission to their “Free & Safe” exhibit on Tuesday afternoons from 1 pm to 5 pm.
 Thank you to the Ferrisburgh Historical Society for their generosity.

 Shelburne Farms has donated two Passes to the Bixby which will expire in April, 2015.
 Each pass is available to our registered patrons.
 The pass entitles two adults and their children (under 18) living in one household to free admission to the Walking Trails and Children’s Farmyard.
 Thank you to Shelburne Farms for donating these passes to the Bixby.

 Our circulating Shelburne Museum pass, is available from May 10, 2014 through April 30, 2015 to registered patrons to be checked out.
 The pass admission is free for 2 adults and up to 4 children under 18.
 We wish to thank the Ferrisburgh Historical Society for providing this pass to the Bixby.

 The Vermont Historic Sites Pass provides our registered patrons entry to the Vermont Historic Sites for one family of groups up to 8 people.
 Check out the website http://historicsites.vermont.gov/ to find information on these locations: Bennington Monument, President Calvin Coolidge, President Chester Arthur and others.
 This pass expires when the sites close for the 2014 season.

 Vermont History Museum & Heritage Galleries

 This complimentary library pass is good for admission to the Vermont History Museum located in Montpelier, Vermont.